 In this guide, I will cover everything you need to know about establishing a D&I initiative, including some handy examples to help you get started.

-What Is a Diversity and Inclusion Initiative?
+What Is a Diversity, Equity and Inclusion Initiative?

-D&I (diversity and inclusion) initiatives are policies implemented by businesses designed to increase diversity and make target group members feel more included.
+DEI initiatives are policies implemented by businesses designed to increase diversity and make target group members feel more included.
 The target groups are anyone disadvantaged by broader society, including:

 - Ethnic minorities